siemens/gencmpclient/doc/cmpClient-cli.md

 - **-srvcert** _filename_

-    The specific CMP server certificate to use and directly trust (even if it is expired) when verifying signature-based protection of CMP response messages.
+    The specific CMP server certificate to expect and directly trust (even if it is expired) when verifying signature-based protection of CMP response messages.
-    May be set alternatively to the **-trusted** option if the certificate is available and only this one shall be accepted.
+    May be set alternatively to the **-trusted** option to pin the accepted server.

-    If set, the issuer of the certificate is also used as the recipient of the CMP request and as the expected sender of the CMP response, overriding any potential **-recipient** option.
+    If set, the subject of the certificate is also used as default value for the recipient of CMP requests and as default value for the expected sender of CMP responses.

 - **-recipient** _name_

-    Distinguished Name (DN) of the CMP message recipient, i.e., the CMP server (usually a CA or RA entity).
+    Distinguished Name (DN) to use in the recipient field of CMP request messages, i.e., the CMP server (usually a CA or RA entity).

     The argument must be formatted as _/type0=value0/type1=value1/type2=..._, characters may be escaped by `\` (backslash), no spaces are skipped.

-    If a CMP server certificate is given with the **-srvcert** option, its subject name is taken as the recipient name and the **-recipient** option is ignored.
+    The recipient field in the header of a CMP message is mandatory.
-    If neither of the two are given, the recipient of the PKI message is determined in the following order: from the **-issuer** option if present, the issuer of old cert given with the **-oldcert** option if present, the issuer of the client certificate (**-cert** option) if present.
+    If not given explicitly the recipient is determined in the following order: the subject of the CMP server certificate given with the **-srvcert** option if present, the **-issuer** option if present, the issuer of the certificate given with the **-oldcert** option if present, the issuer of the CMP client certificate (**-cert** option) if present, or else the NULL-DN as last resort.

-    Setting the recipient field in the CMP header is mandatory.
-    If none of the above options allowing to derive the recipient name is given, no suitable value for the recipient in the PKIHeader is available.
-    As last resort it is set to NULL-DN.

-    When a response is received, its sender must match the recipient of the request.

 - **-expect\_sender** _name_

-    Distinguished Name (DN) of the expected sender of CMP response messages when MSG\_SIG\_ALG is used for protection.
+    Distinguished Name (DN) expected in the sender field of response messages.
-    This can be used to ensure that only a particular entity is accepted to act as CMP server, and attackers are not able to use arbitrary certificates of a trusted PKI hieararchy to fraudulently pose as CMP server.
-    Note that this option gives slightly more freedom than **-srvcert**, which pins down the server to a particular certificate, while **-expect\_sender** _name_ will continue to match after updates of the server cert.
+    Defaults to the subject DN of the pinned **-srvcert**, if any.

     The argument must be formatted as _/type0=value0/type1=value1/type2=..._, characters may be escaped by `\` (backslash), no spaces are skipped.

-    If not given, the subject DN of **-srvcert**, if provided, will be used.
+    This can be used to make sure that only a particular entity is accepted as CMP message signer, and attackers are not able to use arbitrary certificates of a trusted PKI hieararchy to fraudulently pose as CMP server.
+    Note that this option gives slightly more freedom than setting the **-srvcert**, which pins the server to the holder of a particular certificate, while the expected sender name will continue to match after updates of the server cert.

 - **-ignore\_keyusage**